bloominstituteoftechnology/Sprint-Challenge-Advanced-React/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- Why would you use class component over function components (removing hooks from the question)?
+ There is more documentation and tutorials.

-- [ ] Name three lifecycle methods and their purposes.
+ - Name three lifecycle methods and their purposes.

+mounting
+This is the phase when the component is being built out from ground up.
+Whatever initial data you’ll have access to will be defined on the constructor of this phase Your render method is invoked. componentDidMount gets called as well.

+updating
+setState can be used to change the component’s state data, forcing a call to render. shouldComponentUpdate is a method one could use here to stop a component from calling render if necessary.

+unmounting
+Component is removed from the screen. componentWillUnmount is called and can be used for any clean up you may need to do.

-- [ ] What is the purpose of a custom hook?
+- What is the purpose of a custom hook?
+Custom Hooks, so-called because you are building the hook yourself, allow you to apply non-visual behavior and stateful logic throughout your components by reusing the same hook over and over again.

-- [ ] Why is it important to test our apps?
+ - Why is it important to test our apps? user eperince and edge cases.
+Gain confidence in code

 ## Project Set Up